Creighton University: History

-The university was founded as Creighton College on September 2, 1878, through a gift from Mary Lucretia Creighton, who stipulated in her will that a school be established in memory of her husband, prominent Omaha businessman Edward Creighton.
+The university was founded as Creighton College on September 2, 1878, through a gift from Mary Lucretia Creighton, who stipulated in her will that a school be established in memory of her husband, Omaha businessman Edward Creighton.
+The college began with 120 students, taught by five Jesuits and two lay teachers.
 Edward's brother, John A. Creighton, is credited with fostering and sustaining the university's early growth and endowment.
+In 1878, the College of Arts and Sciences was established, and remains the largest college today.
+Shortly after, in 1885, the Creighton University Observatory was built on campus.
+Women were first admitted in 1913.

-In 1958, the college split into Creighton Preparatory Schools and the present-day Creighton University.
+In 1958, the college split into Creighton Preparatory School and Creighton University.
+The university ran a four-year series of celebrations from 2012 to 2015 commemorating the fiftieth anniversaries of the four sessions of the Second Vatican Council.
+In 2021, the university opened its Phoenix Health Sciences Campus.

 Academics

 The schools and colleges at Creighton are: